ingridsc/fe-starter/README.md

 ## Description

-A simple starter kit builded with Gulp, SASS, and js/sass lint for better coding
+A simple starter kit builded with Gulp, SASS, JS and BrowserSync

-#### Start by running `git clone https://github.com/ingridsc/gulp-sass-browsersync-starter`
+#### Start by running `git clone https://github.com/ingridsc/gulp-sass-js-browsersync-starter`

 ## How to Run
 1. You first of all need to install  [Nodejs](https://nodejs.org).